Terms and Conditions

 - Comply with all relevant environmental legislation and approved codes of practice, cooperating fully with the regulatory authorities.

-- Assess the environmental aspects of its operation, with a view to reducing and controlling environmental impact.
+- Assess the environmental aspects of its operation, with a view to reducing and controlling our environmental impacts.

 - Aim to make full use of sustainable transport methods, using public transport, cycling and walking wherever practicable.

-- Aim to prevent pollution through correct disposal of waste and advice given to clients by our consultants.
+- Aim to prevent pollution through correct disposal of our waste and the provision of relevant advice given to clients.

 - Educate and advise clients and colleagues on general environmental issues as part of its normal project work.